splanck/vcurses/README.md

 Use `wscrl(win, lines)` to scroll a window explicitly.
 A positive `lines` value scrolls the region up while a negative value scrolls it down.
 Newly exposed lines are cleared using the window's current attributes.
+Calling `scroll(win)` moves a window up by one line if scrolling is enabled.

 ## Moving windows